-In Saskatchewan and Manitoba, the Business Licence is valid for 3 years.
-Approaching the 3 year mark, it can be renewed for another 3 years, or the Province will cancel the registration automatically.
+In Saskatchewan and Manitoba, the Business License is valid for 3 years.
+Approaching the 3 year mark, it can be renewed for another 3 years, or the Province will cancel the business license registration automatically.

 Once you register an Incorporation, it is continual.
-In Ontario, there are no yearly filings.
-Alberta, Saskatchewan, Manitoba, British Columbia and Federal Corporations must file an annual return to remain active.
+In Ontario the corporation has no yearly filings.
+Alberta Incorporation, Saskatchewan Incorporation, Manitoba Incorporation, British Columbia Incorporations and Federal Corporations must file an annual return to remain active.

 2- Industry Regulations and Licensing:

 With certain cities you may also require municipal licensing.
-You can verify with your town hall to make sure you are following their guidelines.
+To ensure you are meeting the municipal requirements, You can verify with your town hall to make sure you are following their guidelines for construction companies.

 3- Health and Safety Obligations

-When registering your business, you want to make sure that both you and your employees are protected.
+When registering your business, you want to make sure that both you and your construction workers are protected.
 With many trades, Workers Safety boards are mandatory registrations.
 It is recommended to contact them to ensure complacency.

-A very helpful tool with this industry is to join relevant associations for help, advice and support.
-Many of these associations also keep you updated on changes within the industry.
-Some popular associations are the Canadian Home Builders’ Association and the Canadian Construction Association.
+A very helpful tool with this industry for top contractors is to join relevant associations for help, advice and support.
+Many of these associations also keep you updated on changes within the industry, safety guidelines like building codes and many other resources.
+Some popular associations are the Canadian Home Builders’ Association, Ontario General Contractors Association and the Canadian Construction Association.

-In order to protect yourself and your business, it is recommended to contact an Insurance company and obtain coverage for things such as general liability, vehicle and property insurance.
+In order to protect yourself as a business owner and to protect your business, it is recommended to contact an Insurance company and obtain coverage for construction companies for things such as general liability, vehicle and property insurance.
 Some industries require specific insurance such as workers’ compensation insurance, unemployment and disability insurance.
 An insurance agency will be able to assist and advise on which is required for your specific business.

 6- Goals For the Business

 Have a marketing plan and budget!!
 Many businesses do not take this into consideration, and it can really affect your business.
 A good start is to understand your industry and define your optimal client base.
-From this information you will be able to put a plan in place and work at how to bring those clients in.
+From this information, you will be able to put a marketing plan in place and work on how to bring those clients in.

 8- Business Plan /Growth Plans

 Setting yourself up for success includes having a business plan.
-This can include, but is not limited to having review schedules, strategy summaries, responsibilities of all employees, financials (sales, costs, and expenses), management, milestones…etc. This plan can change organically as the business grows, or can be revised when you wish.
+This can include, but is not limited to, having review schedules, strategy summaries, responsibilities of all employees, financials (sales, cash flow, costs, and expenses), project management, type of construction work, milestones…etc. This plan can change organically as the business grows or can be revised when you wish.